dmvjs/quantum-inference/README.md

 ## Claims We Make

 ✅ **We claim:**
-- In our simulations, this approach uses 2000× fewer measurements than naive baselines
+- In our simulations, this approach uses **2000× fewer measurements for Grover's search** with 85% noise
-- The framework transfers across different quantum algorithms (Grover, QPE, Shor)
+- The framework is **highly effective for discrete search problems** (1000×+ improvement)
+- The framework is **moderately effective for phase estimation** (~2× improvement)
+- The framework is **not effective for Shor's factoring** (no improvement over early stopping)
-- Progressive Bayesian inference with structured priors outperforms standard techniques in simulation
+- Progressive Bayesian inference with structured priors outperforms standard techniques **when the hypothesis space is small and enumerable**
 - The code is reproducible and well-documented

 ❌ **We do NOT claim:**
+- Universal applicability across all quantum algorithms (effectiveness varies by problem structure)
 - Theoretical optimality (no formal proof)
 - Real hardware validation (simulation only so far)
-- Universal applicability (tested on limited problem set)
 - Better than all possible approaches (only compared to standard baselines)
 - "Revolutionary" or "breakthrough" (let others judge)